tanjoewel/TMS/README.md

   - New theory is that when we refresh the page it is setting isAuthenticated in the frontend to false. (theory verified)
     - I have no idea how to solve this, so we might need to ask ChatGPT.
 The solution might be to use local storage, although its not the best it probably works here.
     - This is also probably why the cookie still persists, because isAuthenticated is set to false before the `logout` function happens.
-- Disabled users (what is the behaviour?)
 - If got time
   - Change text of account status button to be enabled/disabled instead of "STATUS" (done)
   - Finish up create user
     - Need a way to store the fields that the user entered, the groups list and the account status (use Immer?) (done)
     - Need the group list to be interactive (done)
     - Fix the API body on both frontend and backend (done)
-    - Username should not be case sensitive: backend
+    - Username should not be case sensitive: backend (done, turns out SQL is already case insensitive, so by checking for duplicate username we inadvertently did this as well, or perhaps more accurately this is not a problem to begin with.)
-    - Duplicate username: backend
+    - Duplicate username: backend (done)
     - Password constraint: frontend and backend
   - Username display on top right in header (done on ST laptop I think)
   - Update user
+    - Backend API (prioritise)
+    - Table rows UI
+    - State management (probably the hardest part, there are multiple rows)
   - Snackbars to provide feedback to the user that certain actions have succeeded/failed.
+(DONE)
     - User creation
       - Success
       - Duplicate username